-My puppy that is half lab and half husky female named Pebbles.
-I live on Lake Erie on a beautiful sandy beach that I frequent all the time with Pebbles but my boy friend has stopped taking her there and I feel I will have to too if I cannot get my puppy to stop defecating in the water.
+My puppy that is half Labrador Retriever and half Siberian Husky female named Pebbles.
+I live on Lake Erie on a beautiful sandy beach that I frequent all the time with Pebbles but my boyfriend has stopped taking her there and I feel I will have to too if I cannot get my puppy to stop defecating in the water.
 The most recent time was this week-end in front of a least twenty people some of them actually in the water including me when she crouched down and did her thing again.
 I have to bring a plastic little shovel with me and follow her into the water and scoop it out and it’s very embarrassing she does this every time even when she’s already gone before can you give me any reason why she would do this and how to get her to stop.
 Pebbles loves the water but it’s unfair to us swimmers. – W.C.

 No kidding.
 This is a new one for me and now that I’ve dusted myself off from rolling around on the floor laughing I’ll do my best to help and I’m warning you in advance the last piece of advice in this column is going to throw you for a loop.

 What Pebbles first needs is a review of her diet as higher grain diets don’t digest as well and the dog usually has larger and more frequent bowel movements.
 I’m not quite sure where to send you to get an idea of what you’ve got and what you might need to switch.
 Try going to talk to some of the owners of “ma and pa” dog food retail outlets.
 They pick what they put on their shelves and you’re usually talking to someone that has been around the block a few times.